ftrackhq/ftrack-connect/doc/installing.rst

     $ python setup.py build

-Is also possible to build live developmnet version using either:
+Is also possible to build live development version using:

 .. code-block:: none